testla-project/testla-screenplay-aws-js/README.md

 Screenplay AWS comes with Abilities, Actions and Questions to interact with AWS resources.

-The package currentl supports the following resources:
+The package currently supports the following resources:

 ☑ Kinesis<br>
 ☑ S3